While not used in the United States anymore, allodial title has some deep roots in the real estate industry.

 7. Does allodial title exist in the United States?

-It is also subject to the imposition of taxes by state and/or local governments.
+It is also subject to the imposition of taxes and land use regulations by state and/or local governments.

-You may sometimes hear about people attempting to gain allodial title on their property.
+Still, you may sometimes hear about people attempting to gain “true allodial title” on their property.

-In these cases, property owners are often advised to file a deed of allodial title or a declaration of land patent with the local registry office or to publish a notice of allodial title in a local newspaper.
+In these cases, property owners are often advised to file a deed of allodial title or a declaration of land patent with the local registry office or publish a notice of allodial title in a local newspaper.

-Unfortunately, neither of these methods is a recognized way for landowners to assert allodial title and are unlikely to be recognized by courts.
+Unfortunately, neither of these methods is a recognized way for landowners to assert allodial title and are unlikely to be accepted by courts.

 8. What are the limited allodial title provisions in Nevada and Texas?

-Both Nevada and Texas created limited allodial title provisions to protect property owners from increased property taxes.
+Both Nevada and Texas created limited allodial title provisions to protect property owners from property tax increases.

 In Nevada, one could obtain an allodial title if the property was not mortgaged, had no liens and was the owner’s primary residence.

 With that said, the property was still subject to local building and zoning laws, the right of eminent domain and the ability to be seized if it was used in a criminal enterprise.